stolostron/multicluster-global-hub/doc/disconnected_environment/README.md

 If the Operator or Operand images that are referenced by a subscribed Operator require access to a private registry, you can either [provide access to all namespaces in the cluster, or individual target tenant namespaces](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.11/html-single/operators/index#olm-creating-catalog-from-index_olm-managing-custom-catalogs).

 #### Sample 1.
-Configure image pull secret to all the namespaces on a Openshift cluster.
+Configure image pull secret to all the namespaces on a Openshift cluster
 Caution: if you apply this on a pre-existing cluster, it will cause a rolling restart of all nodes.
 ```bash
 export USER=<the-registry-user>